Contact the Pensacola State College Culinary and Hospitality Management Department for assistance in planning your program of study.

 Because of limited lab resources, enrollment for FSS 1220C and FSS 1063C is limited to Culinary students unless prior approval from the program coordinator is obtained.
 Preferences will be given to Culinary students who have completed or substantially completed general education courses followed by Culinary students who have completed all required developmental courses.
 Any remaining seats will be available to Culinary students who have not yet completed required developmental courses or who have received special permission from the program coordinator.

-The Associate in Science in Culinary Management includes the following college credit certificate:
+The Associate in Science degree in Culinary Management includes College Credit Certificates in:

 Students in this program are encouraged to apply to graduate with the certificate as the requirements are satisfied.